dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 excerpt: ""
 ---

 There is an engineered collapse coming.
+It is likely the that your leaders in name have no idea whats coming because they are going to take the fall for much of this -- therefore, it's far more likely to be people 1&#deg; away from them.
+After all, the man who is bound by all the money and fame and status they might lose is not truly free.
+Our leaders will only be able to stop this if they work together and if the people of democracies are willing to let the petty accusations go.

-There are certain trends that the rich and powerful seek to distract you from. individually, each trend is not very significant.
+There are *certain* trends that the rich and powerful seek to distract you from. individually, each trend is not very significant.
 Extrapolated collectively, there is no other way that the powerful can expect to bear the weight of these trends, except by collapsing the entire system.
 If this is the case, then billions will certainly die.
 This is what drives me and invalidates all charges against me.
 If you can prove to me that I am wrong and insulate humanity against the consequences of these problems, then you have my will or soul or whatever you want for free.

 These trends are damning.
 Merely mentioning them may cause severe consequences, but they are unavoidable and I know *exactly* how the